a4a/2014-CEFAS-crse/03-a4aM/a4aMPresentation/a4aM.md

 Result is an a4aM object with iterations.

-Sample from this to get an FLQuant of m-at-age with iterations.
+Sample from this to get an FLQuant of m-at-age / length with iterations.